OCA/l10n-italy/l10n_it_sepa_bonifici/README.rst

 -------------------------------------------------------------------------------

-You need to configure a new payment mode
+You need to configure a new payment mode.
+Use one payment mode for SEPA and one for Cross Border Payment.

 .. image:: /l10n_it_sepa_bonifici/static/payment_mode1.png